vikkastiwari/exploring-react/vtr/NOTES.md

 ### MISC
 Validate and add more ga events accordingly
-Api Key restriction is set
-Integrate captcha in forms
-set scripts for staging and prod build with deployment Set Actions with Git
+Set Actions with Git
-Add auth for form
 optimise images and utilise firebase cdn for images pwa implementation look manifest.json usability